mobile app bar

 Denny Hamlin (L) and Photos of the fire shared by Lucia-Riverbend Fire Department

-A home belonging to the parents of Denny Hamlin caught fire Sunday evening in Stanley, NC, according to WSOC-TV in Charlotte.
-Emergency responders confirmed that two people were hospitalized following the residential fire, with neighbors identifying the property as the residence of the NASCAR driver’s parents.
+The house of Denny Hamlin’s parents caught fire on Sunday evening in Stanley, NC, reported WSOC-TV.
+Emergency responders confirmed that two people were hospitalized after the fire, with neighbors identifying the property as the residence of the NASCAR driver’s parents, Dennis and Mary Lou Hamlin.

-David Toomey, chief of the Lucia-Riverbend Fire Department, stated that the structure was nearly half destroyed by the time crews reached the scene.
+David Toomey, chief of the Lucia-Riverbend Fire Department, stated that the structure was nearly half destroyed by the time fire crews reached the scene.
 Firefighters also faced added challenges because the area lacks fire hydrants, complicating efforts to control the blaze.

-Authorities confirmed that the investigation would continue through Monday.
-All individuals involved survived the incident.
-Initial reports suggested that one person had been trapped inside the home, but officials later clarified that two people “made it out” before crews arrived and were outside the residence when firefighters reached the scene.
+According to the Lucia-Riverbend Fire Department, extinguishing the fire took approximately two hours due to limited water access.
+All individuals involved survived the incident, even though initial reports suggested that one person had been trapped inside.
+But officials later clarified that two people “made it out” before firefighters arrived and were outside the residence.

 As WSOC reported, “we do not know who was inside the house at the time or who was sent to the hospital.”
-Hamlin has not issued a public statement regarding the incident.
-Multiple Gaston County fire departments responded to assist the Lucia-Riverbend Fire Department during the operation.

 Chief Toomey described the home as a “total loss,” though crews managed to save several items, including old vehicles, collectibles, and pieces of racing memorabilia.